-Title: Assess the stakeholder acceptance of new generation of improved FMD control strategies
+Title: | Stakeholder acceptance of new generation of improved FMD control strategies

 What are we trying to achieve and why?
 What is the problem we are trying to solve?

 To assess the acceptance of new generation of improved FMD control strategies by stakeholders, including the general public, in endemic and free countries.